php-enspired/exceptable/README.md

 <?php

 try {
-  // we don't provide a severity, so it defaults to E_WARNING as we defined above throw new FooException(FooException::UNKNOWN_FOO, ['foo' => 'foobedobedoo']);
+  // here we don't provide a severity, so it defaults to WARNING as we defined above throw new FooException(FooException::UNKNOWN_FOO, ['foo' => 'foobedobedoo']);
 } catch (FooException $e) {
   handleFoo($e);